-Spatial Voice is a proximity-based voice chat feature that simulates realistic communication based on how close you are to other users who are speaking.
+Chat with Spatial Voice is a proximity-based voice chat feature that simulates realistic communication based on how close you are to other users who are speaking.
 The closer you are to another user, the louder their voice; conversely, the farther away you are from another user, the softer their voice.

-Spatial Voice is only available for places up to 50 users, and that load an avatar.
+Chat with spatial voice is only available for places up to 50 users, and that load an avatar.

-Enabling Spatial Voice
+Enabling Chat with Spatial Voice

-To enable Spatial Voice within an experience:
+To enable chat with spatial voice within an experience:

 - In the menu bar, navigate to the Home tab.